 by Briana L. White, For New Pittsburgh Courier

-Wes Lyons and Amber Greene, co-owners of the former Cakery Square physical store location at the Waterfront in Homestead, recently decided to close the store and partner with Fudge Farm, which has two locations—on the South Side and at the Waterfront.
+Wes Lyons and Amber Greene, co-owners of the former Cakery Square physical store location at the Waterfront in Homestead, recently decided to close the store and, as individuals, partner with Fudge Farm, which has two locations—on the South Side and at the Waterfront.

 So, those cannoli cookies, cupcakes and brownies that customers came to enjoy at Cakery Square will now be available at the Fudge Farm locations.